 For a restaurant to truly know how much money they have earned at the end of a period of time, they need to regularly add up all their expenses and keep all sales receipts.
 It is advisable to start off by paying bills at least once a week.
 Once you get a hang of the process, it might become obvious to you which sales need to be recorded more regularly than others.
 By setting aside half an hour every day, you can save countless hours at the end of the month.

 There are a number of ways for restaurants to keep their books, and depending on your revenue and even personal preference, you can choose one or another.

 Accounting Software: Probably the best method for small restaurant owners or even larger chains with little to no accounting experience, accounting software is a great way to get your restaurant on its financial feet.
 As listed above, there are a number of programs to choose from, and each is suited for specific restaurant requirements.
-It is advisable to choose a software before opening your restaurant to avoid going through the process of migrating data.
+It is advisable to choose all software before opening your restaurant to avoid going through the process of migrating data.

 Spreadsheets: If you don’t have the budget for fancy accounting software (even though most modern accounting systems are relatively cheap these days), using any spreadsheet software is a great option for medium and small restaurants.
 The benefit to using spreadsheets for restaurant bookkeeping is that in the future if you decide to move to an accounting software, the data can be easily exported.

 Paper Ledger: If you run a smaller restaurant that generates revenues on the lower end of the spectrum, using a paper ledger is probably the best option for you.
 The only downsides are that using a paper ledger is more time consuming and also very difficult to export to an accounting software in the future.